BradleyA/markit/README.md

 Check if your local version of testfiles/sample.sh is the same version that is on your remote GitHub repository.

     ./check-markit -f ./markit

-## Objectives
-* Any person without knowledge of Git or GitHub or Bitbucket or GitLab or markit to be able to one answer; **What version are you running?**
-* Only update modified files by adding comments with metadata
-* Don't create any requirements for markit other than those required by Git
-* Same solution for several types of code
-* Able to use markit on local Git repository without network access (without 'git push')
-*

 ## Install
 To install the latest commit of markit, change to the directory you want to download the script to and enter the follow command.